 Teen Challenge Adventure Ranch

-ADDICTIONS?
+DOES YOUR BOY HAVE AN ADDICTION?
 TCAR is a dual-diagnosis, licensed facility, helping teenage boys recover from either or both substance abuse addictions and self-destructive, out of control behavior.
 Addiction recovery services and licensed drug and alcohol addiction counseling are offered as a regular part of our treatment, since substance abuse often co-exists with troubling behavior.
 According to multiple outcomes studies, Teen Challenge’s success rate in dealing with addictions tops the industry.

 A Fun Adventure Program for Boys, that Offers Serious Therapy